thebriz24/telemetric_events/README.md

 be found at [https://hexdocs.pm/telemetric_events](https://hexdocs.pm/telemetric_events).

 ## Usage

+There is a setup function: `setup_handler/1`.
+The argument is a module.
+See the Prometheus section for more information.

 The main function you will be interacting with is `emit_event/2`.
 It simply makes use of `:telemetry`.